tcdowney/downey-io-jekyll/blog/_posts/2020-08-23-publicly-routable-private-internal-kubernetes-cluster.md

 Forwarding from [::1]:8000 -> 80
 ```

 With that running you can just `curl localhost:8000` and hit the `httpbin` pods.
+So far so good!
+Go ahead and kill the `kubectl port-forward`.
+It's time to make it reachable for everyone else.

-Next we'll create an `Ingress` resource to let Contour know about it.
+We can do this by creating an `Ingress` resource to let Contour know about our `httpbin` service and what traffic should be routed to it.

 ```yaml
 apiVersion: extensions/v1beta1